 2019 - 2020 Jane Slowey memorial members

-Eight women leaders have been selected for cohort one (2019/2020) of the Jane Slowey memorial membership programme.
-Each recipient of the Jane Slowey memorial membership programme receives full ACEVO membership, a mentor, four learning/networking/training days with fellow cohorts, and two annual dinners with fellow cohorts.
-The recipients of the first cohort will become the mentors for the second cohort starting in 2021.
+Eight women leaders have been selected for cohort one (2019/2020) of the Jane Slowey memorial membership.
+Each recipient of the Jane Slowey memorial membership receives full ACEVO membership, a mentor, four learning/networking/training days with fellow cohorts, and two annual dinners with fellow cohorts.
+The members of the first cohort will become ‘buddies’ to the second cohort starting in 2021.

 About the recipients:

 Ropinder has been working in the charity sector for 17 years and she is now leading an organisation delivering specialist services to people affected by lymphoma.
 She is responsible for developing, implementing and monitoring strategy for the effective delivery of operational and strategic goals.
-Ropinder will be mentored by Nick Wilkie, chief executive, National Childbirth Trust.
+Ropinder will be mentored by Nick Wilkie, chief executive, National Childbirth Trust and Joanna Elson, CEO, Money Advice Trust.

 “I’m grateful and delighted to be given this exciting opportunity to be mentored by leading figures from the charity sector.”